 Wells has been educating cathedral choristers for over 1000 years.
-Today it does that and much more: excelling in sport, the arts and academics as well as giving career musicians one of the best musical educations in the world
+Today it excels in sport, the arts and academics as well as giving career musicians one of the best musical educations in the world.

 There are all the facilities you’d expect from a major public school, but it’s the quality of its historic and contemporary infrastructure that causes the jaw to drop.
 With its roots inextricably linked to one of the world’s finest Gothic cathedrals, the school’s campus lazily stretches over the city, occupying Grade 1 listed buildings (medieval to Georgian) as well as small, once residential, little cottages.
 There’s more than a whiff of Hogwarts here, but without the turrets.

 The school’s campus is inextricably woven into the city, just as much as its history, with boarding houses, music practice rooms and concert halls spreading into some of Wells’ finest buildings.
 Here you practise trombone in a 14th century building in Vicars’ Close, the oldest residential street in Europe.
 All the boarding houses are sited in historic houses.

 This is a school that honours the arts in all forms – visual art, dance, creative writing.
 It isn’t monoculturally music.
 Classes are small (on average, 14 in the Senior School), learning is individualised, everywhere oozes casual confidence.

 The city itself is surrounded by the dramatic gorges and ancient forests of the Mendips which gives the place an outstanding natural backdrop.

 A swimming-pool with removable roof for al fresco swimming in summer, extensive playing fields including cricket, football and rugby pitches, all-weather hockey (hockey is big at Wells), tennis, basketball and a sports hall all provide plenty of opportunities for team sports.